AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Getting Started/agora_chat_get_started_flutter.md

   }
 ```

-2. In the `_addChatListener` method, add the following code snippet to add the chat event handler:
+2. In the `_addChatListener` method, add the following to add the chat event handler:

 ```dart
   void _addChatListener() {